Skip to content

 Prequisites:

-• A separate Python environment for the web app.
+• A separate Poetry environment for the web app.

 • graphviz package installed.